Ireland - A Closer Look At Investment Opportunities Within Europe

 Ireland has stronger growth, stronger earnings growth, stronger economic growth than the rest of Europe.
 If I look broadly at the valuations of Ireland today, we’re at a 10% discount to the rest of Europe.
 And growing more quickly.
 We’re at a 20% discount to S&P 500.
 So I think that next phase is very much where this portfolio and Ireland would be seen by advisors and a great way to look for the next investment.

-|The New Ireland Fund is one of the few investment products enabling US investors to gain exposure to a portfolio of Irish equities.
+The New Ireland Fund is one of the few investment products enabling US investors to gain exposure to a portfolio of Irish equities.
 So, as an investment manager, do you see advantages to managing the portfolio in a closed-end fund structure?

-|Yes, absolutely.
+Yes, absolutely.
 The New Ireland Fund itself is a very unique and differentiated fund.
 And as a portfolio manager who’s been managing it for a number of years, I see very obvious advantages.
 The first advantage that I would point to is that as a closed-end fund, I don’t have to worry about daily cash inflows or outflows as, for example, a mutual fund manager does.
 So, this allows me to manage the portfolio itself with certainty and with confidence that I can invest in my preferred securities and not have any sudden cash call that in itself would require me to trim or liquidate my top positions that I’d rather not at that particular point in time.

 Another further advantage I’d highlight and maybe one that people don’t consider enough that is an advantage of closed-end funds is the Fund Board itself, a structure that should provide investors with strong confidence that the Fund itself has very strong oversight.
 It has strong governance as well as transparency.
 And for the latter, I’d highlight even in the case of the New Ireland Fund, the Fund’s managed distribution policy over recent years, which has been strongly advertised to shareholders during that period.

-|What’s your outlook for the Irish economy and equity market?
+What’s your outlook for the Irish economy and equity market?

-|Yeah.
+Yeah.
 Overall, I remain, as I have been for a couple of years now, very, very positive for the outlook for the Irish economy.
 I think we’re nowhere close to the end of this economic cycle.
 Still at a European level, the European Central bank, which is the Irish, which governs the interest rates for Ireland for example, there’s no sign of interest rates going back up.
 So, the interest rate environment is very, very supportive.
 The macro fundamentals for Ireland remain very strong.
 At a government level, we’re almost running a balanced budget at this point in time.
 Our national debt has been paid down, aggressively over recent years.
 We still do have domestic debt at the consumer level, but that also is coming down and is also being helped by lower interest rates.

 Overall, you know, that 4% to 6% economic growth range that we’ve seen over recent years, I expect to continue.
 And that will lead to strong earnings growth for the stock market and I’m able to capture that earnings growth at valuations that to me still look very attractive.
 So, overall, it’s still a very nice positive cocktail for managing a portfolio, and a positive outlook.

-|The New Ireland Fund is currently conducting a rights offering.
+The New Ireland Fund is currently conducting a rights offering.
 What are the terms?
 How do you expect to invest the capital?

-|Yeah.
+Yeah.
 Well, firstly, I’ll be investing the proceeds consistent with the investment objectives of the Fund.
 In terms of the rights offering itself, the full details are on the Fund’s website, including the relevant dates.
 But in summary, it is a transferrable rights offering.
 Holders are entitled to one right for each common share held on the record date.
 As it is a transferrable rights offering, the rights may trade and will do so under the ticker IRL.RT.

 Of more direct concern to myself in terms of deploying the proceeds, firstly, I would say as PM I welcome the offering, and I see a number of avenues for investment of the proceeds.
 The first of those I would like to do is to diversify into Irish stocks that I haven’t invested in for a number of years.
 There are names that I wouldn’t have touched into the downturn.
 But increasingly, the economy and the stock market themselves are growing; these stocks are increasingly attractive to look at again.
 So those stocks that remain that I think I would like to see back in the portfolio.